DragoniCoding/Project_ArtBox/dailyNote.md

 - fixed pen.display(), still need to finish it up
 - made freesound account
 - searched through freesound for button sfx, found a few I might use

+## May 15
+- i'm dyingggg, my brain keeps going back to the * *bad thoughts* *
+- map practice
+- made a button ima try... once i have an image for it